giancarlo-garbagnati/greenlife/README.md

 ## Description

 PlantVillage recently [hosted](https://www.crowdai.org/challenges/plantvillage-disease-classification-challenge) a challenge to build an image classification model for plant images that could distinguish between crop species and can accurately diagnose if the plant has a disease (and which one) (for background on the dataset, refer to https://arxiv.org/abs/1604.03169).
 While I was too late to participate in the challenge, I still used the dataset to build this model.
-It was made using transfer learning of the convolutional neural network [InceptionV3](https://arxiv.org/abs/1512.00567) architecture.
-After training through 50+25 epochs (50 epochs training fully connected layer, and 25 epochs 'fine-tuning' the top 2 inception modules), the image classification model had over 90% accuracy, which is a credit to the power of deep-learning and to the folks at Google.
+It was made using transfer learning of the convolutional neural network (CNN) [InceptionV3](https://arxiv.org/abs/1512.00567) architecture.

 ## Data Acquisition